 Have you been Booed?
 Do reverse trick-or-treating by dropping off small gift bags of candy on the porches of your neighbors and friends.

 Bring the spirit of Mardi Gras parades to Halloween.
 Organize a neighborhood car parade and give out treat bags or toss candy as kids and parents wait out front of their homes.
 Just remember to wear your mask and wash hands thoroughly before and after tossing candy.
 Check out more tips in the Do’s and Don’ts below.

 6. Outdoor Costume Party

-If you are able to maintain more than six feet apart, host a costume party outdoors with a few families and friends.
-Remember to wear a cloth mask if you are unable to maintain social distancing outside.
+Host a costume party outdoors with a few families and friends.
+Remember to wear a mask if you are unable to maintain social distancing outside.
 Lower your risk by following the Centers for Disease Control and Prevention’s recommendation on hosting gatherings or cook-outs.